jaredsinclair/JTSSmartPunctuation/README.md

 ## Smart What?

 JTSSmartPunctuation replaces common shorthands composed of dumb punctuation with their smart counterparts.
 It turns dumb quotes into **smart quotes**, three consecutive periods into an **elipsis**, three consecutive dashes into an **em-dash**, and two consecutive dashes followed by anything but a dash with an **en-dash**.
 It’s compatible with **right-to-left languages**, and safe to use with composed character sequences, like **emoji**.
+It only scans the immediate vicinity around recent edits, so it should perform well even with very long runs of text.

 ## Usage